-Provide your referees with your CV, research plan, and background material on the ERA program.
-Letters should address all the ERA Evaluation Criteria: excellence of the researcher, quality of the research, development of research talent, and strategic value for Ontario.
-They should therefore describe
+Provide your referees with your CV, research proposal, and background material on the ERA program.
+Letters should address all the ERA Evaluation Criteria: excellence of the researcher, quality of research, development of research talent, and strategic value for Ontario.
+They should therefore describe:

-- Your track record and potential, as well as your ranking relative to your peers. - Your proposed research, including its strengths, excellence, and anticipated impact.
+- Your track record and potential, as well as your ranking relative to your peers. - Your proposed research, including its strengths, excellence, and anticipated impact. - Clearly state the full name of the applicant - Include the referee's name, position, department, institution, email address and telephone number - Include a statement from the referee declaring that there is no conflict of interest (if applicable)